 However, you must have a steady source of income to qualify for a bankruptcy discharge (forgiveness of debt) under Chapter 13.
 You are also subject to the bankruptcy court during the bankruptcy plan, so you cannot sell assets or incur debt without court approval.
 Let’s look a little more closely at Chapter 13 bankruptcy in California.

-Chapter 13 Plan Payments in California
+Calculating your Chapter 13 Bankruptcy Payments in California

 Chapter 13 plan payments in California are calculated based on a variety of factors.
 Your disposable income, assets, debts, and recent financial transactions can all impact the amount of your California Chapter 13 plan payment.
 A Chapter 13 plan can catch up back mortgage payments, lower car payments, pay domestic support arrearage (back child support and alimony payments), and resolve tax debt.